jungerm2/JupyterLazyLoader/README.md

 import matplotlib.pyplot as plt
 ```

 This will create placeholders instead of actually importing the module, and as soon as you interact with the module or use it in ay way, it will be dynamically imported.
 Simple!
+An added side effect is that if you don't end up using one of the packages it won't get imported!

 To use it, you'll need to either load the extension: